 5-minute walk from Tokyo Station, connected by the B1 concourse near Keio Line.

 If you don’t mind a bit of a stroll or if you’re already planning on visiting the Imperial Gardens, then the National Museum of Modern Art (MOMAT) isn’t far away at all.
 MOMAT is one of the top spaces for modern Japanese art and is also home to the Crafts Gallery and the National Film Center, so there is certainly plenty to do!
-There are a great variety of exhibitions and offers free entry on the first Sunday of every month.
-It is only 430 yen for standard admission to the collection though, with prices for special exhibitions varying.
+There are a great variety of exhibitions and Grutt Pass holders can get in for free.

 About a 20-minute walk from Tokyo Station